Soybean response to standing water and saturated soils

 Research examining the influence of growth stage on the degree of injury from waterlogged soils has provided mixed results.

 - Germination.
 Saturated conditions during germination can reduce successful germination by up to 40% and can inhibit seedling growth.
-Seeds that are further in the germination process at the time of saturation sustain more injury.
+Seeds that are further along in the germination process at the time of saturation sustain more injury.

 - Vegetative growth stages.
 Excess water during vegetative stages usually causes less injury than waterlogging during the reproductive and grain filling stages.
 Short-term waterlogging (2 to 3 days) at V2 to V4 can cause yield reductions of 0% to 50%, depending on soil texture, variety, and subsequent weather.
 Yield reductions from waterlogging during the early vegetative stages have been attributed to reduced plant population and shorter plants with reduced branching and fewer pods per plant.